- Download & Information Center

 - 2 Administrative Support Staff

 An administrative hearing officer conducts impartial hearings requested by property owners after receipt of a violation notice as provided by IPMC.
-Hearings will be on 1st and 3rd Wednesdays in 2018.
+Hearings are held twice a month.

 Unsafe Structures Code